adilahmed31/cs537-Discussion-su22/week-4/README.md

 ## Timer Interrupt

-Scheduling will be less useful without considering timer interrupt.
-As you have seen in P1B, all the interrupts are handled in `trap.c: trap()`.
+Scheduling will be less useful without considering timer interrupts.
+As discussed in Week-2, all the interrupts are handled in `trap.c: trap()`.

 ```C
 struct spinlock tickslock;